MOSAIC-Satellite/Documentation/docs/getting_mosaic/self_assemble/print_frame.md

 ??? note "How to order"

-    - Download the .stl files from GitHub (step I. above).
+    - Download the .stl files from GitHub (step I above).

     - Upload/bring them to the service of your choice.